 One scoop chocolate natural protein powder, 1 tbsp cocoa powder 2 tbsp almond milk 4-6 ice cubes 1/4 tsp pure vanilla extract 1/2 tsp peppermint extract 1 cup water 1/2 tsp cinnamon (optional)

 In a small blender container, combine all ingredients; cover.
-Blend until smooth, scraping sides of container occasionally.
+Blend until smooth, scraping the sides of the container occasionally.
 Serve immediately and Enjoy!

-Tip: If you prefer a thicker protein shake flavours, add additional almond milk or water while blending.
+Tip: If you prefer thicker protein shake flavours, add additional almond milk or water while blending.

 You can add a tablespoon or two of coconut oil if you prefer yours thinner.